leon4rd/test/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## How do you make holy water?
+You boil the hell out of it.